 These alphabet coloring pages have multiple uses in the classroom and at home.
 They also target many early literacy and fine motor skills, too!

-I know, stating the obvious here, right?
-But really, coloring pages can have a valuable place in the classroom.
-These alphabet coloring pages are designed with young children in mind.
+ABC coloring pages can have an invaluable place in the classroom.
+These letters coloring pages are designed with young children in mind.
 They feature big, bulky letters and simple beginning sound pictures.
-I appreciate the pictures on these coloring pages because they don’t have a lot of extra lines to over complicate the design.
+They don’t have a lot of extra lines to over complicate the design.

-Every preschool classroom needs a set of alphabet posters, so why not create an alphabet wall using posters your preschoolers have colored?!
-Imagine these all lined up on the wall.
-Your preschoolers would feel so proud.
+Every preschool classroom needs a set of free printable alphabet posters, so why not create an alphabet wall using posters your preschoolers or toddlers have colored themselves?!

-The free printable includes two versions of the alphabet coloring pages.
-In one version, the letters and beginning sounds pictures fill up the entire page.
-The second version fit four letters to a single page, which means after two quick cuts on the paper cutter you have alphabet flashcards!
+The second version of this printable fits four letters to a single page, which means after two quick cuts on the paper cutter you have alphabet flashcards!

 - Collect a set of items that start with each letter of the alphabet and place them in a basket.
 Have your child match the items with an alphabet coloring page.